 More hikes like the Wave to come!

-If you’re someone who knows about these other spots and don’t mind sharing their names, I’d love to hear about them below!
+If you’re someone who knows about these other spots (Wave hike alternatives that is) and don’t mind sharing their names, I’d love to hear about them below!